Why you should always buy Reddit downvotes with your upvotesMrContent

 - For a post of above-average quality in a huge subreddit, buy 8 upvotes for every 100k subscribers.
 For a small to average-sized subreddit, buy 1 upvote for every 10k subscribers.
 Of course, there are many factors that can shape your decision on the number of upvotes: What’s the quality of the post?
 When are you posting?
 Are you doing it mostly or only for SEO?
 Are you trying to bring it in the top of the month for that subreddit, maybe even top of the year in order to get a constant stream of traffic?
 And so on.
 If you’re lost, consider buying a strategy consultation with us first, or just buy one of our managed marketing packages and we’ll handle everything!

 - Consider getting a “top comment”.
 It shapes the opinion of others as soon as they enter the comment section.
 They take it as the most popular opinion and therefore most probably true (argumentum ad populum).
 Basically, add to cart a comment and however many upvotes you consider necessary for it.
 If it will be the first comment posted in the thread, anchoring should play its role as well.
-Of course, more comments will have an even greater impact, but their effect starts to plateau after the forth.
+Of course, more comments will have an even greater impact, but their effect starts to plateau after the fourth.
 One should always be the minimum.
-But getting more than four root comments per thread – in our experience – doesn’t seem to be more effective than getting just 4; after this point it just becomes money spent, and nothing else.
+But getting more than four root comments per thread – in our experience – doesn’t seem to be more effective than getting just 4; after this point, it just becomes money spent, and nothing else.
 It’s best to have a few comments, but upvoted, instead of many comments at the bottom of the comment section.

 - And the main trick: buy Reddit downvotes for competing posts as well!
 The ratio between upvotes and downvotes should depend on the subreddit size and the hour when you’re posting, therefore you’ll have to look and decide for yourself.
 The more competition exists in the New tab, the more downvotes you need.
 For example, to access the New tab on “/r/gaming”, you’d go to “/r/gaming/new”).
-“Competition” means: many new posts.
+“Competition” means many new posts.
 For subreddits under 5,000 subscribers, you don’t need to downvote competing posts.
 The standard ratio for a small to average-size subreddit should be 1 to 1 or 2 to 1 (two downvotes for every upvote).
 For a big subreddit with more than 300,000 subscribers, the ratio should be 3 to 1 (three downvotes for every upvote).
 For a huge subreddit with more than two million subscribers, the standard ratio should be 4 to 1.
 If you buy too many, your downvotes aren’t wasted because we just downvote what’s in front of your post in the /hot sorting.

 Here’s what we’ll do in return: